 On the eve of her book release, Sex Cult Nun: Breaking Away from the Children of God, a Wild, Radical Religious Cult, a random discovery of Faith Jones' Ted Talk revealed her philosophy of “I own me,” but not in a good way.
-Faith Jones survived and escaped the “The Family,” a cult notorious for child sexual abuse and other crimes, eventually becoming a lawyer promoting her new book.
+Faith Jones survived and escaped “The Family,” aka "The Children of God," a cult notorious for child sexual abuse and other crimes, eventually becoming a lawyer promoting her new book.
 Although fascinated by Jones, watching her Ted Talk killed my desire to read her book.

 Jones survived an unimaginable trauma and had the resilience to overcome many obstacles to become a career success.
 More than surviving, she has invented a philosophy or framework of human rights based on property ownership that dictates humans own themselves.
 She presents an ethical framework intended to alter the paradigm of rape, harassment, and abuse justification.

 You can’t justify abusing people if you recognize them as property of themselves; further, if you recognize your ownership of your body, then no one has the right to that body without your permission.

 This idea seems clear-cut and perhaps even empowering, but Jones sounds like she is preaching a superficial ideology derivative of many other self-help books that distill solutions into tag lines, adages, and buzz words.